alajmo/sake/README.md

 Requires [go 1.18 or above](https://golang.org/doc/install).

 1. Clone the repo
-2. Build and run the executable (for your target platform)
+2. Build and run the executable
     ```sh
     make build && ./dist/sake

+    # To build for all target platforms run (requires goreleaser CLI)
+    make build-all
     ```

 ## Usage